nutjob-laboratories/merk/README.md

     - Multiple channel and server windows can be open for viewing and chatting at once
     - All chat windows are contained in a single "parent" window
 - Very configurable, without having to manually edit a configuration file
     - Nearly all settings are configurable in the settings dialog
     - Control application behavior, logging, features, and more!
     - Configuration data is stored in JSON
 -   A built-in list of over 80 IRC servers to connect to
 -   All text colors (and backgrounds) can be customized
     - Text customization can be saved to importable files
+    - Individual channels can have their own color schemes
-    - Individual styles are saved and loaded automatically
+    - Styles are saved and loaded automatically
       - Channel styles are saved and loaded by network, so they work no matter what server you connect to.
-    - Individual channels can have their own color schemes
     - Easy to use GUI text style editor is built-in
     - Changes to text style are immediate, without having to restart!
 -   Built-in [spell checker](https://github.com/barrust/pyspellchecker) (supports English, Spanish, French, and German)